travis-ci/docs-travis-ci-com/_includes/c11-cpp11-and-beyond-and-toolchains.md

 ### Clang on FreeBSD

-> Clang is the default compiler on FreeBSD
+> Clang is the default compiler on FreeBSD.

-FreeBSD ships with Clang 8.0.1
+FreeBSD ships with Clang 8.0.1.

 To upgrade Clang to a more recent version, install the appropriate version from packages; see below for examples: